OpenDocBot/OpenDocBot/README.md

 [opendocbot.com/app](https://opendocbot.com/app).
 We only serve the application once.
 The application runs entirely locally after the initial taskpane load.
 No document data reaches our servers.

 Until Microsoft Store distribution is available, sideloading is required.
-Scripts for automated sideloading configuration are available, see the [Sideloading Guide](https://opendocbot.com/docs/quickstart#_1-sideload-the-add-in-in-office) for specific instructions on your OS and Office version.
+Scripts for automated sideloading configuration are available, see the [Sideloading Guide](https://opendocbot.com/docs/quickstart#_1-sideload-the-add-in-in-office) for specific instructions for your OS and Office version.

 📖 Full Quick Start guide:
 [opendocbot.com/docs/quickstart](https://opendocbot.com/docs/quickstart)